WebOrigami/docs/src/content/pattern/indexPages.md

 {{ functions/indexPage }}
 ```

-If the little `more` branch of our HTML graph looks like this:
+If the little `more` branch of our HTML tree looks like this:

 <figure>
 {{ @svg htmlObject/more }}